The Best Materials for Insulating Metal Roofing

 Pros:

-• Spray foam is the ideal choice where you want to insulate some areas with unusual shapes.
+• Spray foam is the ideal choice if you want to insulate some areas with unusual shapes.

 • Spray foam is one of the optimal options for metal roofing and can be used without hassle.